-Justine has over 17 years experience in investment and funds management, as an equities portfolio manager and in senior management.
-She was head of equities at Suncorp Investment Management in Brisbane until 2004.
-Justine is a director of Hyperion Flagship Investments Ltd and the Rio Tinto Staff Super Fund.
-She is a member of the investment committees of Dalton Nicol Reid and the University of Melbourne.
-For several years, Justine has been involved with the Youth Enterprise Trust (YET), a charity that helps young people in need discover a sense of their self worth and purpose.
-Justine chairs the investment committee and is a member of the remuneration and nominations committee.
+Justine has over 15 years experience in investment and funds management, as an equities portfolio manager and in senior management.
+She was Head of Equities at Suncorp Investment Management in Brisbane until 2004 and previously a Portfolio Manager at Flemings Investment Management (now JP Morgan) in the UK.
+Justine is a director of Hyperion Flagship Investments Ltd and chairs the Youth Enterprise Trust Foundation - which supports disadvantaged youth.
+She also is a member of the investment committees of Dalton Nicol Reid and the University of Melbourne.
+Justine was recently appointed a director of the Rio Tinto Staff Fund Pty Ltd .
+Justine chairs the investment committees and is a member of the finance and remuneration committees.

-Les Coleman

-B.Eng.(Hons), B.Sc.(Hons), M.Ec., PhD, Non-Executive Director
+Dr Les Coleman B.Eng.(Hons), B.Sc.(Hons), M.Ec., PhD Non-Executive Director

 Les has been a trustee of two superannuation funds, and a director of ten companies involved in finance, retail and distribution.
 He has over 20 years experience in senior operational, planning and finance roles in Australia and overseas with Anglo American Corporation and ExxonMobil Corporation.
 He is currently a member of the investment committee of United Funds Management (a subsidiary of IOOF Holdings Limited), and since 2004 has taught in the Finance Department of the University of Melbourne.
-His particular research interests are corporate risk and non-financial indicators of superior firm performance, especially ethics and sustainability.
+His particular research interests are corporate risk and nonfinancial indicators of superior firm performance, especially ethics and sustainability.
 He is a regular contributor to print and broadcast media, including four years as a weekly columnist with The Australian newspaper, and has published several books and numerous articles and papers.
 Les is on the audit, compliance and risk committee.